YOGINIMAHIMA1/Library-Management-System/Readme.md

 `File Structure`
 - The project is organized as follows:

-library-management-system/
+# library-management-system/

-│
-├── index.html              # Main HTML file
+ - index.html              # Main HTML file
-├── styles/
+ # styles/
-│   └── styles.css          # CSS file for styling the UI
+ - styles.css          # CSS file for styling the UI
-├── scripts/
+ # scripts/
-│   └── app.js              # JavaScript file for dynamic functionality
+  -  app.js              # JavaScript file for dynamic functionality
-├── assets/
+ # assets/
-│   └── images/             # Book cover images and icons
+-    images/             # Book cover images and icons

-├── screenshots/
-│   └── library-system.png  # Screenshot of the project interface
-└── README.md               # Project documentation
+ #  README.md               # Project documentation

-`Future Enhancements`
+# Future Enhancements
 - The system is designed with scalability in mind.
 Some potential future improvements include:

-`Borrowing and Returning System:`
+ # Borrowing and Returning System:
 - Implement a borrowing system where users can check out and return books, along with a due date tracking feature.

-`User Roles and Permissions:`
+# User Roles and Permissions:
 - Add role-based access control, allowing administrators to manage book inventory while regular users can only search and borrow.
-`Improved Search Algorithms:`
+ # Improved Search Algorithms:
 - Enhance the search functionality to include fuzzy matching and auto-suggestions based on partial input.
-`Contributing`
+ # Contributing
 - We welcome contributions to improve the Library Management System.
 To contribute, please follow these steps:
-`Fork the repository.`
+# Fork the repository.
 - Create a new feature branch:
 - git checkout -b feature-branch
-`Commit your changes:`
+# Commit your changes:
 - git commit -m "Add some feature"
 - Push to the branch:
 - git push origin feature-branch
 - Submit a pull request for review.
-`License`
+# License
 - This project all copyrights (c) Mahima Bhardwaj